BootstrapCMS/CMS/app/database/seeds/page-about.md

   * Composer: `composer create-project graham-campbell/bootstrap-cms --prefer-dist`
 2. From a command line open in the folder, run `composer install`.
 3. Enter your database details into `app/config/databse.php`.
-4. You can run `php artisan app:install` to setup and seed your database.
+4. Run `php artisan app:install` to setup and seed your database.
-  * Make sure you setup your database config in database.php.
+5. You will need to enter your mail server details into `app/config/mail.php`.
+  * You can disable verification emails on registration in `app/config/cms.php`
+  * Mail is still required for other functions like password resets
+  * I'd recommend [queuing](#setting-up-queing) email sending for greater performance (see below)
-5. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+6. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`
-6. Additionally, you may to setup queuing and/or caching (see below).
+7. Additionally, you may to setup some of Bootstrap CMS's other features (see below).
+  * Some things, like [caching](#setting-up-caching) and [queuing](#setting-up-queing), are disabled out of the box
+  * This is to allow Bootstrap CMS to work with minimal setup

 <br>

-## Getting Queuing Working
+## Setting Up Queuing

 Note that `beanstalkd` requires a local server, while `sqs` and `iron` are cloud based.

 1. Choose your poison - I'd recommend [IronMQ](http://www.iron.io/mq).
 2. Enter your queuing server details into `app/config/queue.php`.
 3. You can also set a separate mail queue in `app/config/mail.php`.
+4. For [IronMQ](http://www.iron.io/mq), the queue subscription path is `/queue/receive`.
+5. You can find out more about queuing by heading over to the [Laravel Docs](http://laravel.com/docs/queues).

 <br>

-## Getting Caching Working
+## Setting Up Caching

 Note that caching will not work with Laravel's `file` or `database` cache drivers.